Acceleron Pharma (XLRN) Received its Third Buy in a Row

 After H.C.
-Wainwright and Citigroup gave Acceleron Pharma (NASDAQ: XLRN) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
-Analyst Yaron Werber maintained a Buy rating on Acceleron Pharma today and set a price target of $109.00.
+Wainwright and Citigroup gave Acceleron Pharma (NASDAQ: XLRN) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Leland Gershell maintained a Buy rating on Acceleron Pharma today and set a price target of $79.00.
 The company’s shares closed last Monday at $52.87.

-According to TipRanks.com, Werber is a 5-star analyst with an average return of 19.6% and a 72.2% success rate.
-Werber covers the Healthcare sector, focusing on stocks such as Ultragenyx Pharmaceutical, Springworks Therapeutics, and Rocket Pharmaceuticals.
+According to TipRanks.com, Gershell is a 4-star analyst with an average return of 12.8% and a 48.5% success rate.
+Gershell covers the Healthcare sector, focusing on stocks such as Anchiano Therapeutics, Miragen Therapeutics, and Soleno Therapeutics.

-Acceleron Pharma has an analyst consensus of Moderate Buy, with a price target consensus of $67.14, implying a 32.1% upside from current levels.
+Acceleron Pharma has an analyst consensus of Moderate Buy, with a price target consensus of $74.71, representing a 47.0% upside.
 In a report issued on January 17, H.C.
 Wainwright also maintained a Buy rating on the stock with a $88.00 price target.

 See today’s analyst top recommended stocks >>